Broadway Dress Code: What to Wear to a Broadway Show

 Age Restrictions: Leave anyone 4 and under at home.
 I’d say bring age 10 and above.

 If you’re looking for a really fun night out, head to Moulin Rouge.
 It’s a bit different than the film, but just as extravagant and fun.

 Get there early to check out the pre-show dancing.

 This is a great date night show, or one to do for a girls’ night.
 I’d avoid seeing it with family, just because it’s obviously a sexy show, and you don’t want to kill the vibe wondering how the jokes are landing with your parents.

-Seating Tip: I saw this show from the Rear Mezzanine and had a wonderful view.
+Seating Tip: I saw this show from the rear mezzanine and had a wonderful view.
 I really don’t think there’s a bad seat in the house for this one!

 Run Time: 2 hours and 45 minutes, including one intermission.